metaflow/apex-recoil/docs/faq.md

 ## No registration?

 As you probably noticed there is no registration and email confirmation.
 Settings and scores are stored locally in your browser.
-Please don't ask me if you lost them after browser or system update.
+So they might be lost browser or system update.

 ## FPS